 - Slowing in thinking is often associated with depression in PD.

 - Signs include: a delay in responding to verbal or behavioral stimuli, taking longer to complete tasks and difficulty retrieving information from memory.

 - Difficulties in generating, maintaining, shifting and blending different ideas and concepts.

 - More concrete in approach to tasks.

 - Loved ones can help the person with PD by providing cues, reminders and greater structure of activity.

-- The basal ganglia and frontal lobes of the brain (both help the brain organize and recall of information) may be damaged in PD.
+- The Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking. and frontal lobes of the brain (both help the brain organize and recall of information) may be damaged in PD.